-The 1991 comedy What About Bob–starring Richard Dreyfuss as a psychiatrist whose vacation is interrupted by a patient named Bob (Bill Murray)–was pretty funny.
+The 1991 comedy What About Bob starring Richard Dreyfuss as a psychiatrist whose vacation is interrupted by a patient named Bob (Bill Murray) was pretty funny.

-In the movie, the house had lots of cheery green paint on the exterior trim and shutters.
+The house had lots of cheery green paint on the exterior trim and shutters.

 They think he’s a lot of fun, even if he does leave a trail of chaos in his wake.

 Dreyfuss and Murray reportedly didn’t get along well on set, which may have made it easier to act out a few of the scenes…

 When they’re having problems, Dr. Leo likes to use them to act out their issues, which the kids don’t really appreciate.

 The screened porch run across the entire back of the house and is where the family eats all of their meals overlooking the lake.

-The Master Bedroom:
+The Master Bedroom